-Signatures in Lieu of Filing Fee:
+Signatures In Lieu Of Filing Fee

-A candidate must submit by November 25, 1999, a minimum of 10,000 valid signatures on petitions in lieu of filing fee. §8106
+A candidate may choose to submit by February 23, 2006, a minimum of 10,000 valid signatures on petitions in lieu of filing fees. \$8106

 The 10,000 in-lieu signature requirement applies only to candidates seeking the nomination of the Democratic or Republican parties.
-Candidates seeking the nomination of the American Independent, Green, Libertarian, Natural Law, or Reform parties may submit petitions containing signatures of 10% of the registered voters of the party whose nomination the candidate is seeking, or a minimum of 150 signatures, whichever is less. §8106(a)(6)
+Candidates seeking the nomination of the American Independent, Green, Libertarian, Natural Law, or Peace and Freedom parties may submit petitions containing signatures of 10% of the registered voters of the party whose nomination the candidate is seeking, or 150 signatures, whichever is fewer. \$8106(a)(6)

-- The petitions for in-lieu signatures may be obtained from the county elections official and circulated between October 1, 1999, and November 25, 1999.
+- 1. The petitions for in-lieu signatures may be obtained from the county elections official and circulated between December 30, 2005 and February 23, 2006.
 Sections of petitions in lieu of filing fee shall be filed with the county elections official of the county in which the signers reside. §8106 - 2.
-The candidate may submit signatures to cover all or any prorated portion of the filing fee. §8106 - Any registered voter may sign an in-lieu-of-filing-fee petition for any candidate for whom he or she is eligible to vote.
+The candidate may submit signatures to cover all or any prorated portion of the filing fee. §8106(b)(3) - 3.
+Any registered voter may sign an in-lieu-of-filing-fee petition for any candidate for whom he or she is eligible to vote.
 However, candidates filing signatures-in-lieu pursuant to the provisions of §8106 (a)(6) are limited to members of their own party. §§8106(a)(6) & 8106(b)(1) - 4.
-Each circulator of an in-lieu-of-filing-fee petition shall be a registered voter in California.
-The circulator shall serve within the county in which he or she resides. §8106(b)(4) - 5.
+Each circulator of an in-lieu-filing-fee petition shall be a California registered voter.
+The circulator shall serve within the county in which he or she resides. \$8106(b)(4) - 5.
 Within 10 days after receipt of the petition, the county elections official shall notify the candidate of any deficiency.
-The candidate shall then, prior to December 10, 1999, either submit a supplemental petition containing additional signatures or pay a pro rata portion of the filing fee to cover the deficiency.
+The candidate shall then, prior to March 10, 2006, either submit a supplemental petition containing additional signatures or pay a pro rata portion of the filing fee to cover the deficiency. \$8106(b)(3) - 6.
+Signatures in lieu of the filing fee may be counted towards the nomination sponsor signature requirements if signers are of the same party as the candidate. \$8106(d)

-§8106(b)(3)

-6. Signatures in lieu of the filing fee may be counted towards the nomination sponsor signature requirements if signers of both documents are of the same political party as the candidate.

-B. NOMINATION DOCUMENTS
+B. Nomination Documents

-- Between November 15 and December 10, 1999, obtain nomination documents from the county elections official.
-Nomination documents include a set of nomination papers for collecting signatures and a declaration of candidacy that must be executed by the candidate.§§333 & 8020 - a.
+- 1. Between February 13 and March 10, 2006, obtain nomination documents from the county elections official.
+Nomination documents include a set of nomination papers for collecting signatures and a declaration of candidacy that must be executed by the candidate. §\$333 & 8020 - a.
 The declaration of candidacy shall be obtained from, and delivered to, the county elections official of the county in which the candidate resides and is a voter. §8064 - b.
 Upon request of a candidate, the county elections official shall provide the candidate with a declaration of candidacy.
-The county elections official shall not require a candidate to sign, file, or sign and file a declaration of candidacy as a condition of receiving nomination papers. - c.
-The county elections official shall require all candidates filing a declaration of candidacy to execute the declaration in his or her office unless the candidate, in a written statement signed and dated by the candidate, designates a third party to obtain the declaration form from the county elections official and to deliver it to the candidate.
-The written statement shall state that the candidate is aware that the declaration of candidacy must be properly executed and delivered not later than December 10 to the office of the county elections official from whom it was received. - 2.
-Nomination Signatures
+The county elections official shall not require a candidate to sign, file, or sign and file a declaration of candidacy as a condition of receiving nomination papers. \$8020(d)

+c.
+The county elections official shall require all candidates filing a declaration of candidacy to execute the declaration in his or her office unless the candidate designates a third party to obtain the declaration form from the county elections official and to deliver it to the candidate.
+The written statement shall state that the candidate is aware that the declaration of candidacy must be properly executed and delivered not later than March 10, 2006 to the office of the county elections official from whom it was received.
+The statement must be signed and dated by the candidate.
+Any person may return the completed declaration of candidacy.